 If you wish to exercise any of your data protection rights, please use this hyperlink to a secure portal and complete the form.

 If you have any questions about this privacy notice or the personal data we hold about you or you wish to exercise any of your rights, please contact us on:

 Name: Data Protection Officer

 Address: Beechwood Hall, Kingsmead Road, High Wycombe, Buckinghamshire HP11 1JL

 Please note that this website does not monitor or respond to Do Not Track browser requests.

 We may change this Privacy Notice from time to time.
 You should check this notice occasionally to ensure you are aware of the most recent version that will apply each time you access this website.

-This Privacy Notice was most recently updated in April 2018.
+This Privacy Notice was most recently updated in November 2022.

 2.1 Who we are.
 We are Preventicum UK Limited a company registered in England and Wales.
 Our company registration number is 05149731 and our registered office is at Beechwood Hall, Kingsmead Road, High Wycombe, Buckinghamshire, HP11 1JL.

 2.2 How to contact us.
 You can contact us by telephone on 020 7605 6900, by email at firstname.lastname@example.org or in writing at Preventicum UK Limited, The Cursitor Building, 38 Chancery Lane, London WC2A 1EN.